Chart Color Schemes

 Infrastructure

-Victor Harbor has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Victor Harbor has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the area.
-Notable projects include Best Life Canterbury Victor Harbor, Victor Retail Depot, Flinders Parade Townhouse Development, and McKinlay Street Car Parking Precinct.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact the region.
+Notable ones include Best Life Canterbury Victor Harbor, McKinlay Street Car Parking Precinct, Victor Retail Depot, and Flinders Parade Townhouse Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.